moein8668-git/Application-Launcher/README.md

 * **Select Tasks:** Choose which tasks you want to run from the two tabs.

 * **Start Installation:** Click the INSTALL SELECTED button (or wait for the 30-second countdown to auto-start).

+***

+## 🛑 Disclaimer and Project Status

+This project is open-source and provided **"AS IS"** under the GPLv3 license.

+As a personal, side project, I may not have the capacity to provide regular bug fixes, new feature updates, or dedicated support. **The community is encouraged to submit Pull Requests for maintenance and new features.**

+***